NOTE: The department is currently planning to admit students for fall 2021.

 We typically have about 30 enrolled graduate students; when students with classical specialties in (e.g.) Comparative Literature and AHMA are taken into account, the number increases to about 35.
 In recent years students have come to Berkeley from a wide range of institutions in the US (public and private, colleges and universities) and beyond (e.g., Canada, the UK, Italy).
 At present the graduate body is fairly evenly divided between women and men.

-The Graduate Program in Classics provides a thorough preparation in the fundamentals of classical scholarship while encouraging intellectual inquiry and the development of original research according to the capacity and interests of the individual student.
+The Graduate Program in Classics provides a thorough preparation in the fundamentals of classical scholarship while encouraging intellectual inquiry and the development of original research.
 The Ph.D. program is designed to be completed in 6–8 years: 2 years attaining the M.A., 2–3 years completing preliminary Ph.D. requirements, and 2–3 years writing a dissertation.
 Students who enter with an M.A. normally need 2 or 2 1/2 years to complete preliminary requirements and a total of 4 or 5 years to complete the Ph.D.

 The Graduate Program in Classical Archaeology is intended to ensure that its students are fully competent in Greek and Latin and have a good understanding of historical method as well as a thorough training, including experience in fieldwork, in Greek and Roman archaeology.
 The holder of a Ph.D. should be qualified either for a major museum post or for university teaching (up to senior undergraduate level in the ancient languages and in ancient history, and at all levels from elementary to graduate in large areas of ancient archaeology and art history).